dataluscorp/browser/taskcluster/docs/kinds.rst

 diffoscope
 ----------
-Tasks used to compare pairs of Firefox builds using https://diffoscope.org/.
+Tasks used to compare pairs of Datalus builds using https://diffoscope.org/.
 As of writing, this is mainly meant to be used in try builds, by editing taskcluster/ci/diffoscope/kind.yml for your needs.